1994 Pacific typhoon season: Tropical Storm Yunya (Norming)

 The disturbance that was to become Tropical Storm Yunya was first mentioned on July 16 by the Joint Typhoon Warning Center when it was located in the South China Sea as cloudiness in a reverse-oriented monsoon trough.
 A weak low-level circulation was identified through animated satellite imagery and synoptic data early that morning.
 Moving east-northeast, the system strengthened into Tropical Depression 11W by July 18.
 At 0600 UTC that day, the Japan Meteorological Agency declared the formation of Tropical Storm Yunya.
 Yunya continued to undergo gradual strengthening, reaching its peak strength near landfall in northwest Luzon on the morning of July 19.

 As it tracked over land, it became disorganized and weakened to a minimal tropical storm.
 In the Philippine Sea, Yunya briefly restrengthened and reached a secondary peak of 40 kn.
 The JMA discontinued warnings after it deemed Yunya to have dropped below tropical storm intensity at 1800 UTC that day, while the JTWC continued monitoring the tropical depression until convection decreased and the storm dissipated on July 21.
 During its life, Yunya had an unusual eastward motion, which was due to the reverse-oriented monsoon trough.
 Yunya was also a small system, and appeared to have been undergoing a period of rapid organisation of convection shortly before it made landfall.

 Heavy rain from Yunya caused landslides of volcanic debris from Mount Pinatubo.
 Coincidentally, a previous Typhoon Yunya in 1991 hit the Philippines the day of Mount Pinatubo's major eruption.
 Gusts were in excess of 60 kn across Luzon.
 Yunya killed at least 11 people and injured at least 7 others, and affected over 420,000 people.
 A total of $37.6 million (1994 USD) in damage was reported in the Philippines from Yunya.

-Severe Tropical Storm Zeke
+Typhoon Zeke

 Forming at the opposite end of the monsoon trough from Walt on July 14, the initial tropical disturbance moved north to northeast.
 Slowly developing, the system became a tropical depression during the early afternoon of July 18.
 Westerly upper-level shear from Walt was slowing development, and Zeke finally achieved tropical storm status early on July 20.
 The cyclone continued to waver around a northeast track.
 After turning more northward early on the afternoon of July 22, Zeke became a typhoon for half of a day.
 Wavering around a more northerly track, Zeke weakened and evolved into an extratropical cyclone on by early on July 25.